sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 Now for the main rebalancing loop.
 We initialise it by keeping track of how many times we have been around the loop.
 We also turn off overfull box warnings, which have already happened for the boxes we are involved in.
 We don't need the same warning 20 times.
 We enter the loop.
+(5)

 Inside the loop we advance the loop counter and reduce the test height by a line.
-We copy the box of text and we adjust the actualy height by the depths of the current columns.
+We copy the box of text and we adjust the actual height by the depths of the current columns.
 Not ideal, but better than nothing.
 Then we set up for this new trial height and split to the column boxes again at this new height.
 `rem@inder` if false, indicates that if the page is not consumed at this height then we should backup and break out of the loop by setting `\rebalancefalse`.
 We use the `rebalance` flag to tell us if we are bailing from the loop and so not to do other tests.
-The next test is whether either column is too short according to our threshold (as in really short as in 0 lines long).
+The next test (6) is whether either column is too short according to our threshold (as in really short as in 0 lines long).
 If it is then back up to the previous test height and stop looping.

-The next test tests the difference in full column beights (including the column inserts).
+The next test (7) tests the difference in full column beights (including the column inserts).
 If the difference in heights is within a line of each other, we have won.
 We calculate the resulting winning height as the greater of the two column heights and then set the flag to say we are done.

-The next two tests are boundary conditions.
+The next two tests (8) are boundary conditions.
 If the we are down to less than 2 lines or we've been around 20 times, then either reset the test height to the starting value or just back up one line and stop looping.
 Otherwise go round again and try a new shorter test height.

-After finishing the loop, assuming we ran it and even if not, update the test height with the greater of the depths of the two columns, set the official returned requested column heights to the test height and resplit finally on the actual s@vedpage we were tasked with splitting.
+After finishing the loop, assuming we ran it and even if not, (9) update the test height with the greater of the depths of the two columns, set the official returned requested column heights to the test height and resplit finally on the actual s@vedpage we were tasked with splitting.